 Born and raised on a farm in rural Virginia, Fredrik Penn is an Army veteran who began working for the U.S. Army in the Presidio as a civilian employee in 1989.
 After the Army departed the Presidio in 1994, Rik was hired as a National Park Service employee at Muir Woods where he mended fences and took care of trees.
 There he discovered he loved any opportunity to talk to visitors about history and ecology, so he began volunteering in the Presidio with the education group.
 After a year, he was hired by the National Park Service and is now an Education Coordinator for the Parks as Classroom Program in the Presidio.
 Fourteen years later, Ranger Rik still loves sharing park history.
+On the 150th anniversary of the Buffalo Soldiers and the National Park Service's Centennial, we spoke with Rik about his background and the history of Buffalo Soldiers in our national parks.

 Tell us about your role?